 Whenever you surf the Internet or read an email, you should always take caution of where you are “virtually.”
 There are bad neighborhoods in every city and those same places exist online.
 It is becoming harder for online criminals, so now they create areas hoping you come to them.
-According to Internal Revenue Service statement, in 2016 criminals used malware in an attempt to create E-file pins with personal information, including social security numbers stolen outside the agency.
-This malware is typically installed from an email file that an unsuspecting recipient opened and installed on their computer.

-If there are parts of town you would not walk alone at night, than you too should take caution about places you go online.
+If there are parts of town you would not walk alone at night, then you too should take caution about places you go online.
 Don’t just assume anywhere you go is safe and everything sent to you should be opened.
 Know which sites you are familiar with and those you aren’t.
-If it is a site you have never been before then go forward cautiously.
+If it is a site you have never been before, then go forward cautiously.
 Don’t blindly click “ok” when you see something “pop-up” on your screen.
 It could be asking to install malware and you saw it as annoying, so clicked ok to get rid of it.